What Is Business Bankruptcy?

 The amount you have to repay depends on how much you earn, how much you owe, and how much property you own.
 If your personal assets are involved with your business assets, as they are if you own a sole proprietorship, you can avoid problems such as losing your house if you file Chapter 13 versus Chapter 7.

 Consult with a good business bankruptcy attorney before deciding on which type of bankruptcy you will file or whether you need to file bankruptcy at all.
-There may be other options you should explore first.
+There may be other options that could be explored first.